 https://www.youtube.com/embed/MqNd1xD46VY?&end=30

-As you can see, setting the YouTube start time and end time is fairly easy, and this feature can be extremely useful in various scenarios.
-For example, if you are a teacher or a professor, you want to show a specific part of a YouTube video to your students, not the full video.
-You can use these steps to set your YouTube Video and embed it into your PowerPoint document for use during your presentation in class.
+As you can see, setting the YouTube start and end times is fairly simple, and this feature can be extremely useful in various scenarios.
+For example, if you are a teacher or a professor, you want to show your students a specific part of a YouTube video, not the full video.
+You can use these steps to set up your YouTube video and embed it into your PowerPoint document for use during your presentation in class.

-YouTube has also launched a new feature called YouTube Clips for creating clips between 5-60 seconds long.
+YouTube has also launched a new feature called YouTube Clips for creating clips between 5 and 60 seconds long.
 If the video you want to share is under 60 seconds, I highly recommend using the YouTube Clip Feature instead.
 It is easier to use and made for sharing.

 I am able to see the successful results in browser, but when I embed the link into PPT, it starts at the appropriate start time but continues playing past the “end time” stamp.
 Is this a known issue for Mac?